TomArrow/AutoDemoRescue/README.md

 This tool will monitor your LastDemo folder and rescue any demos you forget to manually save, into a folder "AutoDemoRescue" next to your "LastDemo" folder, tagged with the date and time it was rescued.

+## Prerequisites

+This program has self-contained builds and small builds, as you can see in the Release section.

+The self-contained builds contain the .NET 5.0 runtime, which is pure bloat, but you don't need to install anything to use them.

+To use the small builds, install the Microsoft .NET 5.0 Runtime (if you don't have it installed yet): <https://dotnet.microsoft.com/en-us/download/dotnet/5.0>

 ## How to use

 Open the config.ini file.
 It should look like this: